Everything posted by nobmontana

 Trying out a new putter.
 Could become my gamer!!

-nobmontana replied to nobmontana's post in a topic in Out of Bounds: Lifestyle, Luxury, Autos, Hobbies, High Tech GearLabworx does the original black finish for Evnroll.
+nobmontana replied to nobmontana's topic in Out of Bounds: Lifestyle, Luxury, Autos, Hobbies, High Tech GearLabworx does the original black finish for Evnroll.
 The raw finish is really their prepping step before the black painted finish goes on.
 I believe it is some type of fine bead blasting.

 -